rafaello7/RubiksCubeSolver/README.md

 the right side of the cube.
 Clicking on an item on the list moves the cube to an intermediate state, the one after the selected (clicked) move.

+On a modern PC (PassMark ~4000) the typical search time of a randomly mixed cube is about 2 minutes.

-Note that while the program is looking for a solution, does not dispatch any HTTP requests.
+Note that while the program is looking for a solution, it does not dispatch any HTTP requests.

 ## Algorithm

-The program uses a dumb algorithm, without any heuristics, group theory etc.  The algorithm is to form a set of mixed cubes which can be solved in a few moves, then attempt to find a cube in the set among all which can be reached from the cube to solve with a few moves.
+The program uses a dumb algorithm, without any heuristics, group theory, prunning tables etc. The algorithm is to build a set of mixed cubes which can be solved in a few moves, then attempt to find a cube in the set among all which can be reached from the cube to solve with a few moves.
 The program does it repeatedly with more and more moves (on both ends), until found.